 For over 40 years, University Health and UT Health San Antonio have partnered to provide lifesaving solid organ transplants for patients suffering from end stage organ failure.
-Faculty and staff members at University Transplant Center (UTC) are national leaders in their field and carefully study advancements in organ transplantation to ensure excellent service and care for our liver, kidney and lung patients.
+Faculty and staff members at University Health Transplant Institute (UHTI) are national leaders in their field and carefully study advancements in organ transplantation to ensure excellent service and care for our liver, kidney and lung patients.
 Our focus – restoring people to a better quality of life – proves its value as our patients survive and thrive with their new organs.
 Our research enriches medicine – our patients enrich their communities.

 Our inpatient units are located inside University Hospital, and we follow patients in outreach clinics throughout Texas.
 In addition to transplantation, we offer many other consultation and disease management services including Liver and Pancreas Tumor Centers, Advanced Liver Disease Clinic, Pulmonary Hypertension Program and an Interventional Pulmonology Clinic.

 Best in Texas for Patient Survival for Liver Transplant.
 Our outcomes rank Best in Texas for both patient and graft survival for liver transplants and exceed national expectations according to the Scientific Registry of Transplant Recipients.
 Since the inception of the Liver Program in 1992, every patient referred benefits from our strong history of research, education, innovation, medical expertise and surgical excellence.
 Members of our team have performed over 1,400 liver transplants and are experts in their field, offering patients quality care for their advanced specialized needs.

 We are the only program in South Texas to offer Living Donor Liver Transplantation as an option for shortening wait times and improving the quality of life for patients with end-stage liver disease.